ktorio/ktor-documentation/topics/docker-compose.md

 ### Connect to a database {id="connect_db"}

 The [tutorial-website-interactive-persistence](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/tutorial-website-interactive-persistence) sample uses hardcoded `driverClassName` and `jdbcURL` in the `com/example/dao/DatabaseFactory.kt` file to establish a database connection.
 Let's extract connection settings for the PostgreSQL database to a [custom configuration group](Configurations.xml#hocon-file).
-Open the `src/main/resources/application.conf` file and add the `storage` group under `ktor` as follows:
+Open the `src/main/resources/application.conf` file and add the `storage` group outside the `ktor` group as follows:

 ```kotlin
 ```